Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Baselines (cont.)

-\paragraph{\detective.} This is a contrastive learning–based state-of-the-art method for binary AI detection \citep{guo2024detective}.
+\paragraph{\detective.} \addTwo{This is a mutlti-level contrastive learning–based state-of-the-art method for binary AI detection \citep{guo2024detective}.
 However, it internally learns representations for each author.
 Therefore, these embeddings can also be used for the AA task.
+We also considered more recent \textsc{M-RangeDetector} \citep{jiao-etal-2025-rangedetector} and other simpler contrastive learning methods (\citep{la2024contrasting,malyalam-contrastive-AA}), but its implementation is not publicly available, and we were unable to obtain sufficient details for reproduction.}